-Is assessment of, for, and as student learning used across the school?

-Describe the range of assessment strategies, including formative and summative assessments, and how the results are used to inform and differentiate instruction.

-How does the school use common assessments to ensure consistent and equitable learning opportunities across grades or courses?

-Do educators provide specific and measurable criteria for success to learners prior to assessments?

-How do educators regularly and consistently check for understanding in ways that engage every learner's thinking?

-What opportunities do learners have to present their learning to authentic audiences, including students, families, community members, and professionals?
+- Is assessment of, for, and as student learning used across the school? - Describe the range of assessment strategies, including formative and summative assessments, and how the results are used to inform and differentiate instruction. - How does the school use common assessments to ensure consistent and equitable learning opportunities across grades or courses? - Do educators provide specific and measurable criteria for success to learners prior to assessments? - How do educators regularly and consistently check for understanding in ways that engage every learner's thinking? - What opportunities do learners have to present their learning to authentic audiences, including students, families, community members, and professionals? - In what other ways does the school align to this Principle?